 All products listed on the web site are currently in stock and will ship out same day as ordering.
+REMEMBER FREE SHIPPING ON ORDERS OVER $100.00.
 Questions or concerns? email to: kiteguys@shaw.ca

 HQ Kites